Representation-theoretic properties of balanced big Cohen-Macaulay modules: Balanced big modules with bounded -support

-\begin{theorem} Let $M$ be a balanced big $\CM$ $R$-module having an $\m$-primary cohomological annihilator.
-If $\CM$-$\Supp_R(M)$ is of bounded $\uh$-length, then $M$ is fully decomposable. \end{theorem} \begin{proof}According to Theorem \ref{prop8}, $M$ has an indecomposable $\MCM$ direct summand $X$.
-By Proposition \ref{cor1}, there is a faithful system of parameters $\xx=x_1,\cdots, x_d$ for $\CM$-$\Supp_R(M)$.
-It should be observed that, since $M$ has an $\m$-primary cohomological annihilator, one may assume that $\xx\Ext_R^1(M, -)=0$.
-Obviously, the class consisting of all indecomposable $\MCM$ direct summands of $M$ is of bounded $\uh$-length, because $\CM$-$\Supp_R(M)$ is so.
-Assume that $\Sigma$ is the set of all pure submodules of $M$ which are direct sums of indecomposable $\MCM$ direct summands of $M$.
-For any two objects $N, L\in\Sigma$, we write $N\leq L$ if and only if $N$ is a direct summand of $L$ and the following diagram is commutative; where $i_N$ and $i_L$ are inclusion maps (which are pure) and $i_{NL}$ is the injection map.
-By Zorn's lemma one may find a pure submodule $Y=\oplus X_i$ of $M$ where each $X_i$ is an indecomposable $\MCM$ direct summand of $M$ and $Y$ is maximal with respect to this property.
+\begin{theorem} {Let $M$ be a weak balanced big $\CM$ $R$-module with bounded $\uh$-length on $\CM$-$\Supp_R(M)$.
+Let $\xx$ be a faithful system of parameters for $\CM$-$\Supp_R(M)$.
+Then the following statements hold. \begin{enumerate}\item If $M/{\xx^2M}$ is non-zero, then there is a non-zero fully decomposable balanced big $\CM$ module $Y$ and a pure monomorphism $\varphi:Y\lrt M$ such that $\bar{\varphi}:Y/{\xx^2Y}\lrt M/{\xx^2M}$ is an isomorphism. \item If, in addition, $\xx\Ext_R^1(M, -)=0$, then $\varphi$ is an isomorphism. \end{enumerate}} \end{theorem} \begin{proof}(1) { By Theorem \ref{prop8}(1), there is a pure monomorphism $i_X:X\lrt M$, where $X$ is an indecomposable $\MCM$ module.} Assume that $\Sigma$ is the set of all pure submodules of $M$ which are direct sums of indecomposable {$\MCM$ modules}.
+For any two objects $N, L\in\Sigma$, we write $N\leq L$ if and only if $N$ is a {pure submodule} of $L$ and the following diagram is commutative; { { }} where {the inclusion maps are pure monomorphism.} By Zorn's lemma one may find a pure submodule $Y=\oplus X_i$ of $M$ where each $X_i$ is an indecomposable $\MCM$ {pure submodule } of $M$ and $Y$ is maximal with respect to this property.
 Take the pure exact sequence of $R$-modules;